edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 #### Dockerfile

-As we only modified the content of the website and not the configuration of the docker image, the Dockerfile is the same as in the first tep :
+As we only modified the content of the website and not the configuration of the docker image, the Dockerfile is the same as in the first step :
 ````dockerfile
 FROM php:7.2-apache